People’s intelligence tends to be in inverse proportion to their number. People don’t tend to get smarter as they get into bigger groups.

 Meaning

-In the quote “People’s intelligence tends to be in inverse proportion to their number.
-People don’t tend to get smarter as they get into bigger groups.,” the emphasis is on life.
-It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.
+“People’s intelligence tends to be in inverse proportion to their number.
+People don’t tend to get smarter as they get into bigger groups.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that unexpected events often teach us.

 Theme